COINtoolbox/CosmoABC/README.rst

 Documentation
 *************

-The complete documentation can be found in `http://cosmoabc.readthedocs.org/en/latest/`.
+The complete documentation can be found in `Read the Docs http://cosmoabc.readthedocs.org/en/latest/`_ .

 Requirements